1989chenguo/CloudComputingLabs/Lab1/README.md

 2. Successfully solve the puzzles in the input file, and output the results in the format described before.
 3. Use multiple threads/processes to make use of most of your machine's CPU cores.

+\[Tips\]:

-\[Tips\]: 1) Use event queue to dispatch tasks and merge results to/from worker threads.
-2) Dynamically detect how many CPU cores are there on your machine, in order to decide how many threads/processes your program uses.
-3) Be careful about the contention among multiple threads/processes
+1. Use an event queue to dispatch tasks and merge results to/from worker threads.
+2. Dynamically detect how many CPU cores your machine has to determine how many threads/processes your program should use.
+3. Be careful about contention between multiple threads/processes.

-##### 3.1.3.2 Advanced version
+##### 3.1.2.2 Advanced version

 Your program should be able to: